What is Morphine?

 - Euphoria “High”

-Understandably, the sense of euphoria and feelings of relaxation keep many people using morphine.
+Understandably, euphoria and feelings of relaxation keep many people using morphine.
 However, the repeated use of morphine can cause a person to develop a physical tolerance.
 Then, tolerance leads to increased use of the drug.
 Consequently, addiction occurs.

 - Shallow breathing